diffblue/gitlab/doc/integration/saml.md

 }
 ```

-If the response signature validation is configured incorrectly, you can see error messages
+If you have configured the response signature validation incorrectly, you might see
-such as:
+error messages such as:

 - A key validation error.
 - Digest mismatch.
 - Fingerprint mismatch.

-Refer to the [troubleshooting section](#troubleshooting) for more information on
-solving these errors.
+For more information on solving these errors, see the [troubleshooting SAML guide](../user/group/saml_sso/troubleshooting.md).

 ## Customize SAML settings